oracle-livelabs/oci/healthcare-innovations/ai-vision/train/train-model.md

     In this second step, you need to define parameters for the model itself.
 As you can see, there isn't much to do.
 Provide a name and description and then define **training duration**.

     As you can see you can choose between *up to 24 hours*, *about an hour* and *custom duration*.
-In the script, **the recommended** option is chosen, which means up to 24 hours.
+In the script, **Recommended Mode** option is chosen, which means up to 24 hours.
 In fact it should take approx. 5 hours to complete.
 But feel free to pick your option.
+However in this case we can choose **Quick Mode** and later update to **Recommended Mode**

     ![Create a new Vision model](images/train-model.png " ")